 In the past, local integration had been the solution best suited to regional refugee problems in Latin America.
 In recent years, however, third-country resettlement has become an important alternative for those who face physical risks and have urgent protection needs.
 Canada and the United States offer resettlement to at-risk Colombian refugees.
-Currently, the United States accepts referrals from UNHCR and embassies in the region and processes these cases in Ecuador, Costa Rica, and Panama.
-Under the "Solidarity Resettlement Program," a component of the Mexico Plan of

-Action which sought regional solutions to the Colombian refugee issue, countries in the region including Argentina, Brazil, Chile, and Uruguay are working with UNHCR to resettle limited numbers of Colombian refugees.
+Currently, the United States accepts referrals from UNHCR and embassies in the region and processes these cases principally in Ecuador and Costa Rica, with occasional cases in Panama and other countries throughout the region.
+Under the "Solidarity Resettlement Program," a component of the Mexico Plan of Action which sought regional solutions to the Colombian refugee issue, countries in the region including Argentina, Brazil, Chile, and Uruguay are working with UNHCR to resettle limited numbers of Colombian refugees.